Ptchangai/numerical-floquet/README.md

 Finally, you can then run the command:

 ```
 conda jupyter notebook presentation.ipynb
 ```

 This should open the jupyter notebook file in a browser.
-You can run through the steps contained in this page.
+You can follow the steps contained in the jupyter notebook.

 ## .py file description

 * The ODEs are defined in the file 'differential_equations.py'.
 * The numerical methods for solving such ODEs are defined in 'numerical_integration.py'.
 * The deep learning methods for replicating the numerical methods are defined in 'neural_floquet.py'.
-* The numerical methods for stability analysis are dfined in 'stability_analysis.py'.
+* The numerical methods for stability analysis are defined in 'stability_analysis.py'.
 * Speed and accuracy comparison functions can be found in file 'benchmarking.py'.